-According to the United States Renal Data System (USRDS), more than 550,000 individuals suffer from end-stage renal disease (ESRD), which results in approximately 85 million kidney dialysis treatments being administered in the United States each year.
-Persistent inflammation is a hallmark feature of ESRD as reflected by the excess production of inflammatory cytokines, including tumor necrosis factor- $\alpha$ (TNF- $\alpha$ ), interleukin-1 $\beta$ (IL-1 $\beta$ ) and interleukin-6 (IL-6), which contribute to increased all-cause mortality.
+According to the United States Renal Data System ("USRDS"), more than 550,000 individuals suffer from ESRD, which results in approximately 85 million kidney dialysis treatments being administered in the United States each year.
+Persistent inflammation is a hallmark feature of ESRD as reflected by the excess production of inflammatory cytokines, including tumor necrosis factor-α (TNF-α), interleukin-1β (IL-1β) and interleukin-6 (IL-6), which contribute to increased all-cause mortality.
 ESRD inflammation also induces intestinal permeability, which allows endotoxin (gram-negative bacterial toxin) to translocate from the gut and into the bloodstream.
-Beyond fuelling further inflammation, endotoxin is potent activator of sepsis, which can lead to multiple organ failure and ultimately death.
+Beyond fueling further inflammation, endotoxin is a potent activator of sepsis, which can lead to multiple organ failure and ultimately death.

 Sigyn Therapy establishes a candidate strategy to improve the health and quality-of-life of ESRD patients.
-Beyond its potential to reduce endotoxin, TNF- $\alpha$ , IL-1 $\beta$ , and IL-6 from human blood plasma, Sigyn Therapy can be administered in series with regularly scheduled dialysis therapy.
+Beyond its potential to reduce endotoxin, TNF- α , IL-1 β , and IL-6 from human blood plasma, Sigyn Therapy can be administered in series with regularly scheduled dialysis therapy.

-We are currently preparing an Investigational Device Exemption (IDE) for submission to the U.S. Food and Drug Administration ("FDA") related to a human feasibility study of Sigyn Therapy in ESRD patients with endotoxemia and elevated inflammatory cytokine production.
+We are currently preparing an Investigational Device Exemption (IDE) for submission to the FDA related to a human feasibility study of Sigyn Therapy in ESRD patients with endotoxemia and concurrent inflammation.
 As per the study protocol, Sigyn Therapy will be administered in combination with the regularly scheduled dialysis treatments of enrolled subjects.
 The primary study objective will be to evaluate the safety of Sigyn Therapy in health compromised ESRD patients.
-A secondary objective is to quantify changes in circulating levels of endotoxin, tumor necrosis factor- $\alpha$ (TNF- $\alpha$ ), interleukin-1 $\beta$ (IL-1 $\beta$ ), and interleukin-6 (IL-6) before and after each Sigyn Therapy administration.
-Endotoxin and excess TNF- $\alpha$ , IL-1 $\beta$ , and IL-6 production are commonly associated with each of our candidate treatment indications, including sepsis and community-acquired pneumonia.
+A secondary objective is to quantify changes in circulating levels of endotoxin, tumor necrosis factor- α (TNF- α), interleukin-1 β (IL- β), and interleukin-6 (IL- β) before and after each Sigyn Therapy administration.
+Endotoxin and excess TNF- α , IL- β , and IL- β production are commonly associated with each of our candidate treatment indications, including sepsis and community-acquired pneumonia.